Slanderkin/SLAMSim/README.md

 # SLAMSim
-Initial sync (very rough)

 Use left click to spawn cylinders.
-Very unoptimized.
+Slightly unoptimized.